Rhodiola rosea

 Benefits of Rhodiola rosea for Panic Disorder:

-Rhodiola rosea has also been studied for its potential cognitive-enhancing effects, such as improved focus, concentration, and mental clarity.
-This can be beneficial for individuals with Panic Disorder who may experience cognitive difficulties during panic attacks or periods of heightened anxiety.
+- Enhances cognitive function: Rhodiola rosea has been found to improve cognitive function, including focus, concentration, and memory, which can be beneficial for individuals with Panic Disorder who may experience cognitive difficulties during panic attacks.

 Supplements for Panic Disorder